 What is Report for America?

-Think "Teach for America" for journalists.
-Report for America is a new model that will provide emerging journalists with a year-long immersive experience working in local newsrooms in under-covered corners of America.
+Think “Teach for America” for journalists.
+Report for America is a new model that provides emerging journalists with full-time experience working in local newsrooms in under-covered corners of America.
 The national initiative will promote a new wave of journalists who are actively working to strengthen journalism, enrich communities, empower citizens and restore trust in media.

 How does Report for America work?

-Report for America corps members will be carefully selected based on their skill, character, and commitment to public service journalism.
-Their journey will begin with intensive training and workshops to prepare them for the year ahead, plus continued support and mentoring from the Report for America team throughout the year.
-RFA corps members will be deployed to local news organizations that apply to host them in their newsrooms to do critically-important local journalism.
+Report for America corps members are carefully selected based on their skill, character, and commitment to public service journalism.
+Their journey begins with intensive training and workshops to prepare them for the year ahead, plus continued support and mentoring from the Report for America team throughout the year.
+RFA corps members are deployed to local news organizations that apply to host them in their newsrooms to do critically-important local journalism.

 Who is the Report for America team?

 The initiative is founded by veteran journalists and social entrepreneurs Charles Sennott and Steven Waldman with support from The GroundTruth Project and partners Google News Lab, The Lenfest Institute for Journalism, Knight Foundation, Galloway Family Foundation, Center for Investigative Reporting, Solutions Journalism Network and other top organizations focused on the future of journalism.
-Advisors also include Wendy Kopp, the founder of Teach for America, and Alan Khazei, the founder of City Year. and many leaders in journalism.
+Advisors also include Wendy Kopp, the founder of Teach for America, and Alan Khazei, the founder of City Year, and many leaders in local and national journalism.

 When will Report for America roll out?